KunmingSHAO/KunmingSHAO.github.io/_pages/about.md

 **[13/05/2026] TVLSI:** One led and co-first-authored paper, **Balancing FP8 Computation Accuracy and Efficiency on Digital CIM via Shift-Aware On-the-fly Aligned-Mantissa Bitwidth Prediction**, has been accepted by TVLSI!
 Congrats!🎉

-**[11/01/2026]** I will attend ASP-DAC in Hong Kong and DATE in Italy.
-Welcome to establish connection with me, see you then!

 **[05/11/2025] DATE'26:** One first-authored paper, **DS-CIM: Digital Stochastic Computing-In-Memory Featuring Accurate OR-Accumulation via Sample Region Remapping for Edge AI Models**, has been accepted by DATE'26!
 Congrats!🎉

 **[09/08/2025] ASSCC'25:** One co-authored paper, **Lemem: a 179.8TFLOPS/W, 24.21TFLOPS Learning-In-Memory Processor with Layer-Fused Forward/Backward Pipeline for Edge DNN/SNN Training/Inference**, has been accepted by ASSCC'25!
 Congrats!🎉